 Protection for renters in Montana during the pandemic

-The CDC order that protects some renters from eviction has been extended to Jan.
-31, 2021.
-Renters can continue giving the CDC Declaration to their landlords into January, if they meet the requirements.
+The CDC order that protects some renters from eviction has been extended to June 30, 2021, and remains in place while a case in federal court moves the court system.
+Renters can continue giving the CDC Declaration to their landlords, if they meet the requirements.
 You may be protected from eviction by the CDC order if you are behind on the rent and ALL of the following are true:

 1. You have used your best efforts to obtain government assistance for rent or housing.

 2. One of these three income statements is true for you:

 - You expect to earn no more than $99,000 in annual income for 2020 (or no more than $198,000 if filing a joint tax return),

 - You were not required to report any income in 2019 to the IRS,

 - You received a stimulus paycheck during the pandemic.

 3. You cannot pay the full rent or make a full housing payment due to substantial loss of income, loss of compensable working hours, loss of wages, you were laid-off or you had extraordinary medical expenses.

 4. You are using your best efforts to make timely partial payments to the landlord that are as close to the full payment as your circumstances allow.